sotormd/nixos/docs/server.md

    The generated image will be available under `./result/sd-image/`.

+   There is also a remote image for wireless installs over SSH.

    For more information, see [images.md](./images.md).

 2. Write the generated image to a sd-card using `dd` or any equivalent tool.